Sutton585/dasut.github.io/portfolio.md

 - Various iterations of this website:

 ## Game Design Work
-I've worked on some pretty interesting game designs.
-For details on more game-oriented work I've done, including graphic design, and a room-sized interactive RFID-enabled boardgame with walls covered in continuous gigantic flatscreen displays, go to [this page.](games)
+For details on more game-oriented work I've done, go to [this page.](games)

+Some work you'll see there includes graphic/visual design, and a room-sized interactive RFID-enabled boardgame in a room with walls covered in continuous gigantic flatscreen displays.
+Definitely my most ambitious game design to actually be built.

 ## Xerox UI/UX and Product Design Work